jina-ai/finetuner/docs/index.md

 :end-before: <!-- end elevator-pitch -->
 ```

-**Finetuner** is an open-source offering by [Jina AI](https://jina.ai/) ✨

-It enables users to fine-tune large pre-trained deep learning models in their specific domains and datasets.
-It handles the
-infrastructure and the complexity of the fine-tuning task and provides a simple interface to submit fine-tuning jobs on the Jina Cloud.

 Finetuner primarily targets business users and engineers with limited knowledge in Machine Learning, but also attempts to expose
 lots of configuration options for experienced professionals!